golang/website/_content/doc/modules/gomod-ref.md

 ## module {#module}

 Declares the module's module path, which is the module's unique identifier (when combined with the module version number).
-This becomes the import prefix for all packages the module contains.
+The module path becomes the import prefix for all packages the module contains.

 For more, see [`module` directive](/ref/mod#go-mod-file-module) in the Go Modules Reference.